A mixed fibration theorem for Hilbert irreducibility on non-proper varieties

 Definition~\ref{Def:WHP} is restricted to normal varieties due to the fact that in this case a cover $Y \to X$ is either ramified or étale (see \cite[Lemma~2.3]{CDJLZ}).
 Moreover, a ramified cover is of degree at least~$2$ (as otherwise it would be an isomorphism by Zariski's main theorem), which shows that a strongly thin set is thin.

-It has been shown in \cite[Theorem~1.9]{CDJLZ} that the product of two smooth proper varieties over a finitely generated field $k$ of characteristic zero with the weak Hilbert property over $k$ satisfies the weak Hilbert property over $k$.
+It has been shown by Javanpeykar and Wittenberg (see \cite[Theorem~1.9]{CDJLZ}) that the product of two smooth proper varieties over a finitely generated field $k$ of characteristic zero with the weak Hilbert property over $k$ satisfies the weak Hilbert property over $k$.
 (Without the properness assumption, a similar statement holds by considering near-integral points, cf. \cite[Theorem~1.4]{LugerProducts}).
-The proof of the product theorem due to Corvaja--Demeio--Javanpeykar--Lombardo--Zannier does allow to consider subsets of rational points that are not necessarily given by a product of sets of rational points (see \cite[Theorem~4.4]{LugerProducts} for a precise statement).
+The proof of the product theorem \cite[Theorem~1.9]{CDJLZ} does allow to consider subsets of rational points that are not necessarily given by a product of sets of rational points (see \cite[Theorem~4.4]{LugerProducts} for a precise statement).
 However, it still requires to work with a product of varieties, instead of a more general fibration as in \cite[Theorem~1.1]{BSFP14}.

 A fibration theorem similar to the result of Bary-Soroker--Fehm--Petersen for the weak Hilbert property was established in \cite[Theorem~1.3]{JavanpeykarNefTangentBundle}, where the base has the \emph{weak} Hilbert property and the fibres have the \emph{usual} Hilbert property: